SButtan93-dev/DX11Starter_ECSEngine/README.md

 </br>

 # Build
-Clone and run the engine on VS2019.
+Clone and run the engine (.sln) on VS2019.

 # License
 MIT.